If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 3. Proper Storage is Key

 Once you've purchased or grown your mushrooms, proper storage is crucial to maintain their freshness.
 The refrigerator is your friend here.
-Storing them in a paper bag allows the mushrooms to breathe, which in turn helps in maintaining their texture and prolonging their shelf life.
+Storing them in a paper bag allows the mushrooms to breathe, which in turn helps maintain their texture and prolong their shelf life.

 4. Thorough Cleaning

-Before they make their way onto your plate, mushrooms deserve a thorough cleaning to rid them of any bacteria and dirt they may be harbouring.
-A gentle rinse under cold running water usually does the trick.
-For a more thorough cleaning, a soft brush or cloth can be employed to gently scrub away any stubborn dirt or debris.
+Before they make their way onto your plate, mushrooms need a thorough cleaning to rid them of any bacteria and dirt they may be harbouring.
+A rinse under cold running water usually does the trick.
+For a more thorough cleaning, a soft brush or cloth can be used to gently scrub away any stubborn dirt or debris.

 5. Consider Blanching

 For the purists amongst us, the idea of blanching may seem like a departure from the raw food ethos.
-However, a brief blanching session can be a step to kill off any lurking bacteria without significantly compromising the texture or taste of the mushrooms.
+Blanching can help reduce bacteria on the surface of mushrooms while maintaining their texture and flavour.
 A quick submersion in boiling water for 1-2 minutes followed by an immediate transfer to ice water to halt the cooking process is all it takes.

 6. Become Aware of Allergies and Sensitivities